josean-dev/dev-environment-files/README.md

 📹 Youtube Step-by-Step Guide: [How I Setup Neovim On My Mac To Make It Amazing](https://youtu.be/vdn_pKJUda8)

 ### Issue with Nvim-Treesitter Update and Built-In Lua Parser
-I updated nvim-treesitter recently and ran into an issue with my lua file syntax highlighting through treesitter.
-It seems that the homebrew install of neovim 0.8 includes a lua parser that is no longer compatible with the latest version of nvim-treesitter.
-By default nvim-treesitter will try to use this parser instead of installing the lua parser that is available through nvim-treesitter and thus throw an error.
+I updated "nvim-treesitter" recently and ran into an issue with lua file syntax highlighting.

+It seems that the homebrew install of neovim 0.8 includes a built-in lua parser that is no longer compatible with the latest version of "nvim-treesitter".
+By default, "nvim-treesitter" will try to use this parser instead of installing the lua parser that is available through "nvim-treesitter" itself and thus throw an error.

-I had to manually install the latest lua parser manually through nvim-treesitter so that it would use this parser instead of the one that comes built into neovim by running the following within neovim:
+I had to manually install the latest lua parser available through "nvim-treesitter" manually so that it would use this parser instead of the one that comes built into neovim by executing the following within neovim:

 ```bash
 :TSInstall lua